Watts-College/paf-514-template/lectures/week-05.md

 Similar to other work we have done in R, we will start by using some working examples then reverse engineer them so you can see how the pieces fit together.

-**You are not expected to master any of these topics in the short time-frame of the semester.** The proper benchmark for your HTML skill set at this point is whether you can take an existing open source project and adapt it as necessary - start from a working website template and make incremental changes.
+**You are not expected to master any of these topics in the short time-frame of the semester.**

+The proper benchmark for your HTML skill set at this point is whether you can take an existing open source project and adapt it as necessary - start from a working website template and make incremental changes.

 The other goal is to gain familiarity and comfort with HTML and CSS principles that will allow you to design your own templates.

-You will learn how to add HTML and CSS elements to RMD (or their offspring, QMD - quarto markdown) documents to build customized layouts for information.
+You will learn how to add HTML and CSS elements to RMD docs (or their quarto offspring, QMD docs) to build customized layouts for information.

 <br>